chinapedia/wikipedia.abstract.en/Page/Sierpiński_triangle.md

 Analogues in higher dimensions

-Sierpinski_pyramid.png Sierpinskitetrahedron.gif Sierpiński_Pyramid_from_Above.PNG The SIERPINSKI TETRAHEDRON or TETRIX is the three-dimensional analogue of the Sierpinski triangle, formed by repeatedly shrinking a regular tetrahedron to one half its original height, putting together four copies of this tetrahedron with corners touching, and then repeating the process.
+The SIERPINSKI TETRAHEDRON or TETRIX is the three-dimensional analogue of the Sierpinski triangle, formed by repeatedly shrinking a regular tetrahedron to one half its original height, putting together four copies of this tetrahedron with corners touching, and then repeating the process.

 A tetrix constructed from an initial tetrahedron of side-length _L_ has the property that the total surface area remains constant with each iteration.
 The initial surface area of the (iteration-0) tetrahedron of side-length _L_ is _L_².
 The next iteration consists of four copies with side length , so the total area is 4()² = 4_L_²· = _L_² again.
 Meanwhile the volume of the construction is halved at every step and therefore approaches zero.
 The limit of this process has neither volume nor surface but, like the Sierpinski gasket, is an intricately connected curve.
 Its Hausdorff dimension is  = 2.
 If all points are projected onto a plane that is parallel to two of the outer edges, they exactly fill a square of side length without overlap.

-tetrix_projection_fill_plane.gif

 Numerical generation